Qianh1225/starbucks_promotion/README.md

  - The code should run with no issues using Python versions 3.*.
  - No extra besides the built-in libraries from Anaconda needed to run this project
- - Data Processing & Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
+ - Data Processing & Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn, XGBoost
  - Data Visualization: Matplotlib, Seaborn

 ### 4. File Descriptions<a name="files"></a>